Chiang Rai

 MEDIUM RISK

-Drivers around the Night Bazaar, Clock Tower, and bus station sometimes quote inflated flat fares or add stops at gem and tailor shops for commission.
-Some ride-hailing drivers also try to renegotiate the fare mid-trip once you are already outside the center.
+Drivers around the Night Bazaar, Clock Tower, and bus station quote inflated flat fares or push commission stops at gem and tailor shops.
+Ride-hailing drivers sometimes try to renegotiate once you are already outside the centre.

-How to avoid: Use Grab where possible and check the plate before getting in.
-If you take a taxi or tuk-tuk, agree on the full fare before the ride starts.
+How to avoid: Use Grab where possible and match the plate before getting in.
+For taxis or tuk-tuks, agree the full fare and route before the ride starts.

 • Gem and tailor rip-offs